-- Have students go back into the garden to pick flowers and leaves.
+- Have students go back into the garden in pairs to pick flowers and leaves.
 They should only pick something if there will be three or more left.
 (Remind them of the 2-hand picking rule!)
 Show them a few examples and suggest good areas to look. - Students should remove any bulky plant pieces so the leaves and flower petals can lay flat against the material. - Pieces should be placed face down on the cloth or fabric then taped to keep them in place.
 Tape edges should match rather than overlap so that seams are not created through the plant pounding designs. - Fabric should be flipped over onto a stack of newspapers on the cement or asphalt playground.
 (Watercolor paper does not need to be flipped over but should also be placed on newspaper.) - Students should gently tap the fabric (if using cotton) or tape (if using watercolor paper) with a hammer or rock so the pigment of the plant is imprinted on the material.
-If students pound too vigorously, they will be left with blobs of mushy, brown color rather than imprints of the flower pieces. - If using fabric, provide paper towels or rags so students can wipe the hammer or rock in between each plant piece.
+If students pound too vigorously, they will be left with blobs of mushy, brown color rather than imprints of the flower pieces.
+(Partners can help hold the fabric or paper as well as monitor the gentle tapping.) - If using fabric, provide paper towels or rags so students can wipe the hammer or rock in between each plant piece.
 This will encourage a cleaner, crisper end result. - Once the pounding is finished, remove the tape and plant pieces from the material.